openforcefield/qca-dataset-submission/STANDARDS.md

 A revision means creating a new dataset based on an existing one, with the intent of fixing/improving it.

 - The changelog must be copied from the current version (if it exists), and a new entry added for the new version.
 The changelog should describe any changes between the new version and previous version, including QCArchive record ids of any records that were removed or modified, with an explanation as to why they were removed.
-- The dataset version information is updated, and the description updated if necessary
+- The dataset version information is updated, and the description updated if necessary (see above in the "long description" section for more details)
 - The README is updated
 - A notebook or script used to manipulate the dataset and generate the revision
     - Each file of record should be named with the version that it first addresses, e.g. `submit-v3.0`